silverstripe/silverstripe-framework/docs/en/misc/translation-process.md

 ### Can I translate/edit the language files in my favourite text editor (on my local installation)

+Not for modules managed by getlocalization.com, including "framework" and "cms.
-No, as it causes us a lot of work in merging these files back.
+It causes us a lot of work in merging these files back.
 Please use the online translation tool for all new and existing translations.

 ### How does my translation get into a SilverStripe release?